Located in Tacoma’s Hilltop Neighborhood, a short walk from downtown, our houses provide a place to call home for women recently released from prison.

 Send completed applications to the address on the form or scan and submit by e-mail to firstname.lastname@example.org.
 Once the application is received, we will make arrangements for a face-to-face interview.

 Irma’s Place provides a supportive, clean and sober shelter for women recently released from correctional facilities in Washington state.
 Women are provided with housing, emergency services, intensive case management, advocacy, and re-entry support for up three months.
 New Connections helps residents meet basic needs and access support services such as counseling and job training.

 Many residents have minor children.
 Staff and volunteers provide guidance as women navigate parenting classes, visitation issues and the challenges of re-building healthy family relationships.

-Our second transitional house, Annie’s Cottage, is 2-bedroom home offering shelter for women with custody of minor children, who face obstacles to housing based on a history of criminal convictions.
+Our second shelter, Annie’s Cottage, is a 2-bedroom home for women with custody of minor children, who face obstacles to housing based on a history of criminal convictions.

 The cottage is located adjacent to Irma’s Place which allows us to provide intensive services and support to mothers working toward independent living.

 Both Irma’s Place and Annie’s Cottage are owned by the Tacoma Catholic Worker (TCW) and provided for use by New Connections without charge.
 Our partnership with TCW is at the heart of all we have accomplished.